wp-plugins/easy-translator-lite/readme.txt

 == Change Log ==

+* V4.50: Adding a settings page with detailed help on the plugin.
+Compatibility with WordPress 4.3.
+[Aug 10, 2015]
 * V4.40: Compatibility with WordPress 4.2.
 [April 25, 2015]
 * V4:30: Compatibility with WP4.1.
 [Jan 8, 2015]
 * V4.21: Minor change to the admin interface.
 [Sep 9, 2011]